-• Johnson & Johnson Russia, in association with the Health and a simple and free system for providing information and behavioural support to mobile devices using SMS messaging. • Through a Public Private Partnership Johnson & Johnson in late 2015 has signed a Memorandum of Understanding with the Ministry of Health in Malaysia where 23% of the population smokes.
+Through a Public Private Partnership Johnson & Johnson in late 2015 has signed a Memorandum of Understanding with the Ministry of Health in Malaysia where 23% of the population smokes.
 The "M Quit services" program will help people quit smoking.
 The MOH is targeting at least 130,000 people quitting smoking every year.
-The partnership includes training HCPs and pharmacists to support cessation, setting up quitting clinics, establishing a national quitline and developing support systems (including digital platforms) for quitters.
+The partnership includes training HCPs and pharmacists to support cessation, setting up quitting clinics, establishing a national quit line and developing support systems (including digital platforms) for quitters.
+This activity is ongoing.

 In the UK in 2015, Johnson & Johnson developed and widely disseminated data and case studies that highlight how to optimize smoking cessation service delivery models in primary care settings in order to reduce GP appointments, emergency admissions and costs at primary care level.
 J&J also developed and provided access to models that support local services to understand their local tobacco control burden and to support appropriate commissioning of services.
+This material continues to be available and has been used with commissioners of smoking cessation services across England as well as with Clinical Commissioning Groups in Primary Care.